Staying Productive While Working at Home During COVID-19.

-I want to preface that everyone is different, and some of these techniques might not be the best for you or unavailable.
-What is important is that you find strategies that work for you when working from home.
+Keep in mind that everyone is different, and some of these techniques might not suit everyone.
+The key is to discover strategies that work best for you when working from home.

 Find a secluded space in which you can isolate yourself from your relatives but, most importantly, your furry friends.
 Make sure you have the conversation with your kids about when they can interrupt you when your working and set boundaries (This can be a lot harder said then done).